11 Different Types of Deer in North America

 Silk deer is next on our list of types of deer in North America.

-East Asian native sika deer, the spotted or Japanese deer, are currently overpopulated in Japan.
+East Asian native sika deer, also known as spotted or Japanese deer, are currently overpopulated in Japan.
 In the US, Texas and Maryland are also home to them.

 The Sika Deer has the highest population in Japan, where attempts are being made to manage the expanding population.